Learning How to Draw Cars

 Car Drawing Workshops and Courses

 - CGMA/CGMW Vehicle & Mechs Master Classes (online) – As with the other classes offered by CGMA (Computer Graphics Master Academy), this class focuses on design for the entertainment industry.
-The Master Class, which costs $599, is currently filled to capacity, but it is possible to purchase a past edition as a set of video lectures taught by John Park in the CGMW website for $30.
+The Master Class edition costs $599, and it is also possible to purchase a past edition as a set of video lectures taught by concept designer John Park in the CGMW website for $30.

 - FADU rendering workshops (Buenos Aires, Argentina) – organized by FADU (Facultad de Arquitectura, Diseño y Urbanismo) and taught by designer Christian Palladino, these annual workshops have a cost in the $230-$260 range and offer beginner, intermediate and advanced levels.
 For more information you can also check our previous posts.